shanvireddy/vlsiguru/Embedded_systems/intrview/interviewpart-1.md

 when an array is declared it is created on to the stack.
 ### 5.What are the different types of Storate Class specifiers in C ? - List all of them When and how they should be used?
 A storage class defines the scope (visibility) and life time of variables and/or functions within a C Program.

-1.```auto storage class```: Variables belonging to Auto are local to that block and are destroyed when the block has finished it's execution.
-All variables declared by default belongs to Auto storage class.
-It is declared by using the keyword Auto
+1.```auto storage class```: The auto storage class is the default storage class for all local variables.

-2.```extern storage class```: When extern specifier is used with a variable declaration then no storage is allocated to that variable and it is assumed that the variable has already been defined elsewhere in the program.
+2.```extern storage class```: When extern storage specifier is used with a variable declaration then no storage is allocated to that variable and it is assumed that the variable has already been defined elsewhere in the program.

 3.```static storage class```: Static variables are not visible outside its function and they are not destroyed once the funtion or block has finished its execution.

-4.```register storage class```: The variables declared with register specifier are allocated memory in the CPU register.
+4.```register storage class```: The variables declared with register specifier are allocated memory in the CPU register instaed of RAM.This means the variable has the maximum size equal to the size of the register.
+#include<stdio.h>
+main()
+{
+	register int x; // the variable belongs to register storahe class float y;

+	x=10;
+	y=1.414;

+	printf("the address of x is:%d\n",x);
+	printf("the address of y is:%f\n",y);

+	printf("the address of x is:%x\n",&x);// Compilation Error because the variable x is allocated in the register }